Boris Johnson tops list as MPs declare 8million in outside income - ExBulletin

 Boris Johnson tops list as MPs declare 8million in outside income

-MPs declared 8million in income on top of their parliamentary salaries, with Boris Johnson accounting for more than a quarter of the total.
+The PS reported 8 million in revenue on top of their parliamentary salaries, with Boris Johnson accounting for more than a quarter of the total.

 The former Prime Minister has earned 2.3 million over the past 12 months, on top of the 84,000 salary he receives as an MP.